-Each of the scenarios carry its own set of risks.
+Each of the scenarios carries its own set of risks.
 Deficiencies in the rule of law and financial improbity may compromise compliance with the legal framework.
-A commitment to hold local elections jointly with national elections in 2023 may not transpire, since the CENI may become logistically overwhelmed in operationalizing five elections in one day, and the electorate may confuse electoral offices, candidates, and lists (although several other African countries have held five to six elections in a single day, such as Kenya).
-Congolese stakeholders will have to evaluate both the proposed reforms, as well as the method by which these reforms will be actioned.
-Examples from the African continent demonstrate that the electoral reform process can have far-reaching impact on the sustainability and effectiveness of the reforms, as well as restoring trust in the electoral management body and the electoral process.
+A commitment to hold local elections jointly with national elections in 2023 may not transpire, since the CENI may become logistically overwhelmed in operationalizing five elections in one day, and the electorate may confuse electoral offices, candidates and lists - although several other African countries, such as Kenya, have held five to six elections in a single day.
+Congolese stakeholders will have to evaluate both the proposed reforms, as well as how these reforms will be implemented.
+Examples from the African continent demonstrate that the electoral reform process can have far-reaching impacts on the sustainability and effectiveness of the reforms, as well as on restoring trust in the EMB and the electoral process.